 The City Council has been persistent in its focus on providing the resources and support to address our infrastructure needs from paving and sidewalks to the addition of stormwater.
-The FY 2023 amended budget continued the progress on the capital paving plan along with significant investments into sidewalk improvements and continued the implementation of the stormwater capital improvement plan.
-The FY 2023 amended budget included \$2.5 million for paving of city roads, \$1 million for improvements and maintenance to the stormwater drainage system, and \$1.25 million in new sidewalks and streetlights.
-The City Council also included \$2.2 million for various traffic improvement projects.
+The FY 2024 amended budget continued the progress on the capital paving plan along with significant investments into sidewalk improvements and continued the implementation of the stormwater capital improvement plan.
+The FY 2024 amended budget included \$540,000 million for paving of city roads, \$1 million for improvements and maintenance to the stormwater drainage system, and \$1.35 million in new sidewalks and streetlights.
+The City Council also included \$900,000 for various traffic and gateway improvement projects.